 The correct figure for capital allowances must be entered against trading profit otherwise the calculated tax liability will be incorrect.

-The correct amount of trading loss or property loss brought forward from a previous tax year must be entered in the designated boxes otherwise the tax calculation will be incorrect
+The correct amount of trading loss or property loss brought forward from a previous tax year must be entered in the designated boxes.

 The amount of personal allowance available to an individual in a tax year is indicated by the tax code assigned to that person.
 If the tax code begins with the letter 'K' then taxable income will exceed actual income: there is, in effect, a negative personal allowance.
 In this case a negative number must be entered in the Personal Allowance box, otherwise the calculated tax due will be underestimated.

-RENTING A ROOM IN YOUR OWN HOUSE: If you are letting a room in your own home under the 'Rent a Room' scheme then until the 2016/17 tax year the first £4250 of rent was tax free, unless you opted to have the rental income taxed under the normal regime.
+RENTING A ROOM IN YOUR OWN HOUSE: If you are letting a room in your own home under the 'Rent a Room' scheme then until the 2016/17 tax year the first £4,250 of rent was tax free, unless you opted to have the rental income taxed under the normal regime.
 For the purposes of this allowance 'rent' includes all income derived from letting the room including payments received for providing meals or other services.
 In the 2016/17 tax year this tax free allowance increased to £7,500 per year and remains at this amount for 2018/19 tax year.
 However no Wear and Tear Allowance nor other expenses may be claimed against rent if you claim this tax free allowance: all rent in excess of the tax free allowance is treated as taxable income.
 In this case simply enter the figure of rent less the tax free allowance in the main Property Income box.
 Alternatively enter the total amount of rent in the main Property Income box and enter the applicable tax free allowance in the box below as an allowable expense.
 If you rent a room in your home and the income exceeds this allowance you can opt to apply this allowance and pay tax only on amount by which you rental income exceeds this allowance.
 You cannot claim any deductions for expenses.
 Alternatively you can calculate your taxable income in the standard way adding up all the income and deducting associated expenses.

 WEAR AND TEAR ALLOWANCE: Wear and Tear Allowance only applies to furnished let properties and only for 2015/16 tax years and earlier.
 Starting in April 2016 landlords must calculate the actual replacement value of old discarded furnishings in let properties.
 Details of allowable expenses available from April 2016 are found here.
 The value of Wear and Tear allowance against property income is calculated from the figure in the main Property Income box.
 This value should not include any rent to cover expenses such as council tax or utilities that are normally paid by the tenant rather than the landlord.
 If such rent is included in the main box figure, then the value of Wear and Tear Allowance calculated will be too high.